Charities concerned over limiting winter fuel payments as energy prices rise

 The number of people who received the payment last winter was 214,000 more than the 11.4 million in 2022-23, and it has steadily risen from 11.1 million in 2020-21, statistics released by the Department for Work and Pensions (DWP) show.

-The Government has been urged to rethink its plans to means test the payment in light of the energy price cap rising just as households move into the winter months.
+The Government has been urged to rethink its plans to means test the payment in light of the energy price cap rising just as the winter months arrive.

+Charities have called for a U-turn and both the Conservatives and the Greens have called for the payments to be made available to all pensioners this winter.

 Caroline Abrahams, charity director at Age UK, said restricting the winter fuel payment to those on pension credit was “reckless and wrong” and “spells disaster for pensioners on low and modest incomes”.